Writing on the Wall creators set up online community of novelists, playwrights and poets as we ease out of lockdown.

 The Writer’s Bloc, which is funded by The National Lottery Reaching Communities Fund, Liverpool City Region Covid-19 Emergency Funding and The Steve Morgan Foundation, follows the success of the WoWFEST’s first ever virtual event last month.

-th year, the much-loved festival was under threat of collapse during the Covid-19 pandemic.
+Marking its 20th year, the much-loved festival was under threat of collapse during the Covid-19 pandemic.

 However, organisers created an online alternative, featuring a range of guest speakers from across politics, literature and the arts, including former Labour leader Jeremy Corbyn and Trainspotting author Irvine Welsh.